 The Tempe Historical Society is proud to present a free lunchtime lecture series commemorating the development of Tempe and the state of Arizona.
 Lunch Talks feature various speakers from around the state.

-Bring your lunch and enjoy these presentations monthly from October through November and January through April.
+Bring your lunch and enjoy these presentations monthly from January - April, 2016.
 Coffee will be provided.

 FIRED UP ABOUT FIREFIGHTING

 Wed., February 10; 11:30 a.m.
 Speaker - Cliff Jones

 Hanging around fire stations and making rounds with Tempe Volunteer Firefighters as he was growing up paid off for young Cliff Jones.
 His interest and experiences as a youth led to his being hired by the Tempe Fire Department in 1971- without having had to go through a formal recruit-training academy.
 In February 1988, he became the third Fire Chief in Tempe Fire Department history, a post he held for 22 years.
 Under his watch, the department became the first to be internationally accredited by the Commission on Fire Accreditation International (CFAI).
 He later served as a commissioner and, from 2000-2003 as chairman of CFAI.
 Jones has received numerous honors over years including the Ray Picard Award for “superior leadership and outstanding contribution,” the Arizona Fire Chiefs Association Lifetime Achievement Award and been named a Center for Public Safety Excellence Chief Fire Officers Designee.

 Wed., March 9; 11:30 a.m.
 Speaker - Larry Mishler & Peggy Bryant